Man catches wife abusing a 15-year-old student in a car and denounces her

 Aimee also confirmed four allegations of sexual activity with a minor in eight dates.

-According to information found by the Teesside Crown court, Aimee began getting involved with the then 15-year-old teenager for the first time last year and had inappropriate contacts with her for 15 months.
+According to information found by the Teesside Crown court, the teacher first became involved with the then 15-year-old teenager last year and had inappropriate contacts with her for 15 months.